TS 6.01 - Miguel Caló De Las Estrellas 1963

 Samples

 “An enchanting reunion.
-The final glow of Caló, and tango’s Golden Age.” — Tango Sparks, 2025
+The final glow of Caló and tango’s Golden Age.” — Tango Sparks, 2025

 After years of relative quiet, Miguel Caló achieved a brilliant revival in 1963 by reuniting his stars from his famous early 1940s orchestra.
 With the exception of the late Osmar Maderna and Raúl Iriarte, who had settled in Colombia, nearly all of the key musicians returned, plus several others: Domingo Federico, Armando Pontier, Tomás Giannini, Orlando Rizzo, Héctor Corrali (bandoneón), Orlando Tripodi (piano), Enrique Francini, Hugo Baralis, Milo Dojman, Fernando Suárez Paz, Luis Cantafio (violins), and Mario Monteleone (bass).

 In addition to programmes on Radio El Mundo and Canal 7, the orchestra recorded an LP for Odeón Argentina between April and June 1963.
 The sessions included four songs with Alberto Podestá, four with Raúl Berón, and four instrumentals.
 The arrangements, primarily shaped by Federico, Tripodi, and Pontier, preserved the character of Caló’s 1940s style while giving space for virtuosity.
-At the center was Enrique Francini, then concertmaster of the Buenos Aires Philharmonic, whose solos throughout the sessions remain among the most inspired tango violins ever captured on record.
+At the center was Enrique Francini, then concertmaster of the Buenos Aires Philharmonic, whose dazzling solos throughout the sessions remain among the most inspired tango violins ever captured on record.

 This reunion not only revitalized Caló’s artistic legacy but also sustained his orchestra’s success until the end of his career.
 Alongside Podestá's immortal Qué falta que me hacés, the sessions yielded treasures such as El mismo final, Berón’s En la calle and Pa’ lo que te va a durar, and the instrumentals Para Osmar Maderna and Brazo de oro.